compilercomplied/goris/README.md

 # Running

-A client app is included to easily test this.
-To run each component simply use `go run .` at their corresponding root dirs.
+To execute a test run each component simply use `go run .` at the root dir.
+It'll execute the whole flow of setting up a server and connecting with the defined client instances.